T-Mo

-Robert Terrance Barnett (born February 2, 1972, in Fairburn, Georgia), professionally known by his stage name T-Mo Goodie (or simply T-Mo), is an American rapper from Atlanta.
+Robert Terrance Barnett (born February 2, 1972), better known by his stage name T-Mo Goodie (or simply T-Mo), is an American rapper from Atlanta, Georgia.
 He is best known for being a member of Southern hip hop quartet Goodie Mob.
 He is also one-half of the hip hop duo the Lumberjacks (with fellow Goodie Mob groupmate Khujo), and a member of hip hop collective Dungeon Family.
 He released his first solo project 2 the Fullest on October 31, 2000, via Stronghouse Productions.

 He earned his Bachelor of Science degree from Morris Brown College in Atlanta, Georgia.